 But if the JobCentre have recorded that you have ‘complex needs’ then they shouldn’t refuse you hardship payments.

-IMPORTANT: You have to RE-APPLY for a hardship payment every month – ie every time you’re in a new Monthly Assessment Period.
+IMPORTANT: You have to RE-APPLY for a hardship payment every month.

 After your sanction has ended the DWP will want you to re-pay the Hardship Payment you’ve received.